liamg/extrude/README.md

 # extrude

-Analyse executables for a quick overview, potential security issues, and capabaility
+Analyse executables for a quick overview, potential security issues, and capabilities